RationAI/crc_ml-provenance/README.md

 During evaluation Evaluator objects are used to calculate metrics of interest (Accuracy, Precision, Recall, etc).
 Generator uses different Extractor during evaluation.
 Instead of accessing slides and retrieving images, the Extractor retrieves only those columns from the HDFStore tables that are required by the Evaluators.

+The script uses HDF5 Index file and WSIs to train a model.
+It then exports the predictions on a test set into a new HDF5 file.
+This new HDF5 file is used to evaluate the performance of the model.

+`make -f Makefile.experiment run TRAIN_CONFIG=rationai/config/prov_train_config.json
+TEST_CONFIG=rationai/config/prov_test_config.json
+EVAL_CONFIG=rationai/config/prov_eval_config.json
+EID_PREFIX=PROV`

+alternatively, each experiment can be run individually

+`make -f Makefile.experiment setup train TRAIN_CONFIG=rationai/config/prov_train_config.json EID_PREFIX=PROV-TRAIN`

+Each makefile call creates a new experiment directory `<EID_PREFIX>-<EID_HASH>`, where `EID_PREFIX` can be set during the Makefile call for easier experiment identification, and `EID_HASH` is generated randomly to minimze experiment overwriting.

 ## Provenance Generation